web3privacy/constitution/proposal/genesis-proposal.md

 The following active contributors are recognized as the initial Members under our new constitutional governance, based on their sustained contributions to W3PN over recent years:

-## Proposed Constitutional Members and Their Contributions
+## Proposed Members and Their Contributions

 - **Coinmandeer** - Led visual identity development, created merchandise designs, actively contributed to brand evolution
 - **PG** - Managed treasury operations, built partnership relationships, coordinated communications efforts